-2. Fordham’s Office of Research will support up to 10 Fordham faculty covering the cost of international airfare, lodging and group meals in Tokyo.
+- Fordham University will support up to 15 Fordham faculty students covering the cost of international airfare, lodging and a portion of group meals in Brazil.

-3. Each Fordham faculty participant will be responsible for paying international airfare costs in excess of $1,000, local transportation costs to and from the US-based airport, individual meals while in transit to and from the United States and in Tokyo, and costs associated with obtaining apassport, international health insurance, immunizations, and other incidental expenses.
+- Fordham faculty and student participants will be responsible for paying: international airfare costs in excess of $1,200; local transportation costs to and from the US-based airport; individual meals while in transit to and from the United States and in Brazil; and costs associated with obtaining a passport, visa, international health insurance, immunizations, and other incidental expenses.

 III.
 Program Management and Facilitation

-2. The Office of Research will organize pre-trip and post-trip workshops toimprove understanding of the FRAP and promote global research collaborations.
+- The Office of Research will organize pre-trip and post-trip workshops to improve understanding of the FRAP and promote global research collaborations.

 IV.
 Tentative Timetable for the Proposed Program